 Capital Gains Tax (CGT)

 In Australia, capital gains are treated the same as income from other sources.
 Any net capital gain from the sale of a property is included as part of the seller’s income and taxed together with their other income.
 Capital losses can be offset against capital gains.
 Residents qualify for a 50% Capital Gains Tax discount, as long as they have held the asset for at least 12 months before disposal.

 Click here for more guides on property investment, and please subscribe to our website notifications to get the latest updates!
 Leave us a comment below if you have any thoughts or questions on our article.

-If you are interested to explore investing in UK property for high returns, or if you need us to refer you to a good tax firm in the UK, don’t hesitate to give us a call at (65) 3163 8343 (Singapore), 03-2162 2260 (Malaysia), or email us at firstname.lastname@example.org!
+If you are interested to explore investing in Australian property for high returns, or if you need us to refer you to a good tax firm in Australia, don’t hesitate to give us a call at (65) 3163 8343 (Singapore), 03-2162 2260 (Malaysia), or email us at firstname.lastname@example.org!

 Disclaimer: This guide is an outline of CSI Prop’s purchase process, which may differ from other consultancies.
 CSI Prop does not provide tax & legal advice and accepts no liability.
 Readers are encouraged to consult a qualified tax or legal advisor for a thorough review.
 You should also seek advice based on your particular circumstances from independent advisors and planners.